Which city is cheaper, Anchorage or Cleveland?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Cleveland as well as Anchorage.
-Additionally, many travelers come to Anchorage for the family-friendly experiences.
+The music scene and the family-friendly experiences are the main draw to Cleveland this time of year.
+Additionally, many travelers come to Anchorage for the hiking and the family-friendly experiences.

 Cleveland is much warmer than Anchorage in the summer.
-The temperature in Cleveland is usually 75°F (24°C) in July, and Anchorage stays around 59°F (15°C).
+The daily temperature in Cleveland averages around 75°F (24°C) in July, and Anchorage fluctuates around 59°F (15°C).

 The sun comes out a lot this time of the year in Anchorage.
 People are often attracted to the plentiful sunshine in Cleveland this time of the year.
 In the summer, Cleveland often gets more sunshine than Anchorage.
 Cleveland gets 307 hours of sunny skies this time of year, while Anchorage receives 240 hours of full sun.